-The DCM chair, designed by Charles & Ray Eames for Vitra, is part of the Plywood Group collection.
-DCM stands for Dining Chair Metal and thus already describes the essence of the chair: The DCM is a chair that is suitable for any possible occasions and has the ideal dimensions to use at the dining table.
+The DCM chair, designed for Vitra by Charles & Ray Eames, is part of the Plywood Group collection.
+DCM stands for Dining Chair Metal and already describes the essence of the chair: "The DCM is a chair that is suitable for all imaginable occasions and brings the ideal dimensions for the dining table.
 It is made of the best wood and metal.

 Designed by Charles and Ray Eames

 For the production of the Plywood Group, wood layers are bent into shape.
-The thin wooden shells of the back and seat support the body with the slightly curved surfaces.
+The thin wooden shells of back and seat support the body with the slightly curved surfaces.
 The individual elements are attached to the frame with elastic rubber discs, providing additional seating comfort.

 The encounter with the legendary design couple Charles and Ray Eames was of fundamental importance for Vitra: the company's history as a furniture manufacturer began with the production of their designs in 1957.
 Charles and Ray Eames did not only shape Vitra with their products.
 Rather, with their understanding of design, they determine the values and orientation of the company in a decisive way and to this day.